ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-intro.md

 ### Application modernization demonstration
 {: #vcscar-intro-app-mod-demo}

 Demonstrate an application that is deployed to the application modernization platform.
-The platform includes {{site.data.keyword.icpfull_notm}}, CAM, and NSX components deployed on the {{site.data.keyword.cloud_notm}} for the VMware vCenter Server on {{site.data.keyword.cloud_notm}} offering.
+The platform includes {{site.data.keyword.icpfull_notm}}, CAM, and NSX components deployed on the {{site.data.keyword.cloud_notm}} for the VMware vCenter Server offering.

 ### Watson speech recognition With Watson Assistant
 {: #vcscar-intro-speech}